Kaiser Permanente wins approval to buy Group Health

-Sale of Group Health Cooperative to California-based health giant Kaiser Permanente wins final approval by state Insurance Commissioner Mike Kreidler.
+Group Health Cooperative’s sale to California-based health giant Kaiser Permanente won final approval from state Insurance Commissioner Mike Kreidler.

 The $1.8 billion sale of Group Health Cooperative to California-based health giant Kaiser Permanente won final approval Friday from state Insurance Commissioner Mike Kreidler.